diegodlh/zotero-cita/.github/ISSUE_TEMPLATE/bug_report.md

 3. Go to Help > Debug Output Logging > View Output.
 4. On the window that opens, go to File > Save to save the log.
 Attach this file to this bug report.
 5. Close the Debug Output window and disable logging: Help > Debug Output Logging > Disable.

+If it doesn't affect your privacy, you can also export the item or collection causing trouble to a file and attach it to this bug report:
+1. Select the item(s) or collection causing trouble, right click on your selection and choose Export Item/Collection.
+2. Choose "Zotero RDF" as format and make sure to check Export Notes (because Cita saves citations metadata to note attachments).
+Hit OK to save.
 -->